traumverloren/haute-codeture/haute-codeture.md

 * Optimize for efficiency
 * Minimize overhead

-^Not communicating between browser and server for my hardware, so that overhead isn't needed.
+^Not communicating between browser and server for my hardware, so that extra overhead for HTTP isn't needed.

 ---